tylert/packer-build/README.rst

 avoid this behaviour, simply create symlinks in the packer_cache directory that have the SHA256 hash of the original URL referenced in the Packer templates.

-Do this before "packer build" for each planned target...
+Do this before "packer build" for each planned target using the 'prefetch'
+script:

 ::